bzhtux/hello-k8s/README.md

     API_PORT = 5000
 ```

-`API_HOST` and `API_PORT` will be defined in k8s manifest as environment variables for hello-k8s-frontend to use them to connect to API.
+`API_HOST` and `API_PORT` will be defined in k8s manifest as environment variables and hello-k8s-frontend will be able to use them to connect to API.

 # k8s